 Though many countries in Europe are hallmarked for their exquisite wines, it doesn’t require a trip across the Atlantic to find wineries worth a visit.
 In California for example, there is an expansive range of vineyards – in fact, there are over 400 wineries in the Napa Valley and Sonoma County alone.
 As far as good wine goes, California could rival the likes of Tuscany or Bordeaux; to prove it, Elite Traveler has put together a list of some of the best and most beautiful wineries to visit in the sunny state.

-A prestigious 110-acre estate, Brand Napa Valley overlooks Oakville from atop Pritchard Hill in the heart of Napa Valley.
+First up on our list of the best wineries in California is Brand Napa Valley, a prestigious 110-acre estate overlooking Oakville from atop Pritchard Hill in the heart of Napa Valley.
 The winery and caves were constructed in 2013 by architect Juancarlos Fernandez using practices that align with Brand’s sustainability focus, such as opting for environmentally sensitive materials for the build.
 This year, Brand Napa Valley also revealed the interiors of its redesigned tasting room, which has been created by Erin Martin Design.

 The estate produces a range of top-quality wines and has cultivated three vineyards that range from 1,200 to 1,400 feet in elevation, growing a mix of Cabernet Sauvignon, Cabernet Franc and Petit Verdot.
 Brand Napa Valley has a portfolio of four wines made exclusively from the estate’s vineyards; these range from its flagship Brand Cabernet Sauvignon to the hallmark Brand Proprietary Blend, as well as the Brand Napa Valley White Wine, which is a blend of four Italian varietals.